 If there's two things in this world I love enough to offer my firstborn, that would be food and then music.
 In that order.

-Music attracts a subset of people who are oftentimes very right-brained; the type of folks who suck at math and other left-brained activities.
+Music attracts a subset of people who are oftentimes very right-brained; the type of folks who suck at math and other left-brained activities, unlike me who has mastered them both.
 And unfortunately, a large part of learning music theory (especially rhythm) is mathematical.

-Even worse, now that the majority of elementary and middle schools in the nation are cutting out music programs, kids are growing up with no clue about rhythm.
+If you think about it, music is entirely based off of the physics of vibrating strings, which explains why most musicians opt to completely ignore music theory and talk about how it holds back their creativity.
+It's really because it's freaking hard to learn.
+Even worse, now that the majority of elementary and middle schools in the nation are cutting out music programs, kids are growing up with no clue about even a basic aspect of music, specifically rhythm.

 And that's just beginner level!
 Try this one on for size: